SaraW011/SaraW011/README.md

 ### Hi there, I'm Sara, a full-stack web & Flutter (mobile) developer.
-🦄 Widgets are not just things econ professors talk about, they are fo real!🦄
+🦄 Widgets aren’t just economics theory, they’re the fun part of turning code into something people love to use.🦄

 ## Projects:
 ### 🦄Rental Scraper with Puppeteer